ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 state) that anchors the room state cryptographically.

-While all parties involved in a room agree on the room's state during a specific epoch, the Hub is the arbiter that decides if a state change is valid.
-All state-changing events are sent to the Hub, checked for their validity and policy conformance before they are forwarded to any follower servers.
+While all parties involved in a room agree on the room's state during a specific epoch, the Hub is the arbiter that decides if a state change is valid, consistent with the room's then-current policy.
+All state-changing events are sent to the Hub and checked for their validity and policy conformance, before they are forwarded to any follower servers or local clients.

 As soon as the Hub accepts an event that changes the room state, its effect is applied to the room state and future events are validated in the context of that